Verpous/mscripts/README.md

 `python mprint.py director -s alphabetical | bash mgrep.sh "george lucas" writer - ~/Desktop/cast.txt`

 By default mgrep searches all crew types in the given category.
-If you don't specify a category, mgrep searches in **the first category defined in the mconfig file**.
+If you don't specify a category (with `-l`), mgrep searches in **the first category defined in the mconfig file**.
 The same file mup uses.
 For me, the default category is all movies and shows I've seen combined.

 There's lots of options to control the output of mgrep, many of which are borrowed from grep.
 As always you can read more with `-h`.

 ## What Else is Included?

-The repository also includes two additional scripts I haven't talked about, 'options.sh' and 'utils.sh'.
+The repository also includes two additional scripts I haven't talked about: 'options.sh' and 'utils.sh'.
 These are just Bash libraries I wrote to use in my scripts. mup and mgrep depend on them, so you get to have them as a bonus.
 You could even use them in your own scripts.

 options is a wrapper around getopts with a focus on brevity and easily generating a useful `-h` option.